quophyie/quantal-logger/README.md

 const logPoint1 = () => {
   // traceId will be created here and added to the log line if does not exist
-  logger.debug('some debug message at log point 1') return Promise.resolve("some logging at log point 1") }
+  logger.info('some debug message at log point 1') return Promise.resolve("some logging at log point 1") }

 const logPoint2 = () => {
   // traceId will be created here and added to the log line if does not exist
-  logger.debug('some debug message at log point 2') return Promise.resolve("some logging at log point 2") }
+  logger.info('some debug message at log point 2') return Promise.resolve("some logging at log point 2") }